 The purpose of eCommons is to provide stable, long-term public access to digital content produced by members of the Cornell University community.
 By default, material deposited in eCommons will be openly accessible worldwide over the Web.

 Under certain circumstances, restrictions or temporary embargoes on worldwide open access may be imposed.
-Access restrictions are set during the deposit process but may be relaxed at a later date.
+Access restrictions are set during the deposit process but may be relaxed or renewed at a later date.

 The following restrictions and embargoes are allowed: